juanlopes/sparrow/README.md

 # sparrow 🐦‍⬛🪺

-`sparrow` builds intricate nestings, no matter the situation: a state-of-the-art heuristic for the 2D irregular strip packing problem.
+A state-of-the-art heuristic for the 2D irregular strip packing problem.

+`sparrow` builds intricate nestings, no matter the situation.

 Built on top of the [`jagua-rs`](https://github.com/JeroenGar/jagua-rs) collision detection engine.